 THE SITUATION IN THE MEDITERRANEAN

+-3-

-- 1. In paragraph 6 of the Final Communiqué, following the meeting of the Council in Ministerial Session of December 1969, Ministers, reaffirming the value of full consultation among the Allies on the general situation in the Mediterranean area, "requested the Council in Permanent Session to pursue with the greatest attention its examination of the situation in the Mediterranean and to report to Ministers at their Spring Meeting". - 2.
-It will be recalled that Ministers, in paragraph 8 of the Communique of Reykjavik, 1968, approved a report from the Permanent Council which dealt in detail with the situation in the Mediterranean and related defence problems(1).
+1. In paragraph 6 of the Final Communiqué, following the meeting of the Council in Ministerial Session of December 1969, Ministers, reaffirming the value of full consultation among the Allies on the general situation in the Mediterranean area, "requested the Council in Permanent Session to pursue with the greatest attention its examination of the situation in the Mediterranean and to report to Ministers at their Spring Meeting".

+2. It will be recalled that Ministers, in paragraph 8 of the Communiqué of Reykjavik, 1968, approved a report from the Permanent Council which dealt in detail with the situation in the Mediterranean and related defence problems(1).
 Subsequently, following a request of Ministers, the Secretary General submitted, on various occasions, a personal report on the developing situation in the area.
-The present report constitutes a further stage in the continuing review of the Mediterranean situation on the basis of the Council Assessment of June 1968(2). - 3.
-The report is divided into three parts: - I. An overall review of the present political, military and economic situation. - II.
-Assessment. - III.
+The present report constitutes a further stage in the continuing review of the Mediterranean situation on the basis of the Council Assessment of June 1968.

+- 3. The report is divided into three parts:

+- I. An overall review of the present political, military and economic situation.

+- II.
+Assessment.

+- III.
 Implications for the Alliance.

-OVERALL REVIEW OF THE PRESENT POLITICAL, MILITARY AND ECONOMIC SITUATION
+- I. OVERALL REVIEW OF THE PRESENT POLITICAL, MILITARY AND ECONOMIC SITUATION

-A: POLITICAL SITUATION
+- A: POLITICAL SITUATION

 4. The Soviets continue to derive their major influence in the area from the assistance and support of various kinds they provide to several of the Arab States most directly engaged, militarily or politically, in the conflict with Israel.
 They also exploit, now as before, the rejection of and aversion to "Western Imperialism" in most Arab countries.
 Further, they exploit the economic and social backwardness of many countries in the area and their need for economic aid and technical advice.
 In this latter activity, the Eastern European countries continue to play a supporting rôle.

 United Arab Republic and Syria

 5. In countries like the United Arab Republic and Syria, where Soviet influence has been an established fact for some time, Moscow has maintained, and even in certain respects increased, its grip.
 Nevertheless, these countries have not become fully-fledged Soviet satellites.
 In fact, there are certain strains in their relations with the Soviets.
-The USSR has failed to provide them with either an acceptable political solution to the Arab-Israeli impasse or the military capability to decide the contest by military means.
-In Syria, the Ba'ath régime has proven highly resistant to Soviet pressures on certain issues, for instance, to adopt a more positive position toward peace efforts on the Arab-Israeli problem.
+The USSR has failed to provide them with either an acceptable political solution to the Arab-Israeli impasse or the military capability

+(1) C-M(68)21, Part III, 13th June, 1968.